-Richard Chambers is President of Molina Healthcare of California, a health plan serving 340,000 Medicaid, CHIP, and Medicare Advantage Special Needs Plan (SNP) members in five counties in California.
-Nationally, Molina Healthcare arranges for the delivery of healthcare services or offers health information management solutions for nearly 4.3 million individuals and families who receive their care through Medicaid, CHIP, Medicare Advantage, and other government funded programs in 16 states.
-Before joining Molina Healthcare in 2012, Mr. Chambers was CEO for nine years at CalOptima, a County Organized Health System providing health coverage to 425,000 low-income residents in Orange County, California through Medicaid, CHIP, and Medicare Advantage SNP programs.
+Richard Chambers is president of Molina Healthcare of California, a health plan serving 340,000 Medicaid, CHIP, and Medicare Advantage Special Needs Plan (SNP) members in five counties in California.
+Nationally, Molina Healthcare arranges for the delivery of health care services or offers health information management solutions for nearly 4.2 million individuals and families who receive their care through Medicaid, CHIP, Medicare Advantage, and other government-funded programs in 15 states.
+Before joining Molina Healthcare in 2012, Mr. Chambers was chief executive officer for nine years at CalOptima, a County Organized Health System providing health coverage to 410,000 low-income residents in Orange County, California, through Medicaid, CHIP, and Medicare Advantage SNP programs.
 Prior to CalOptima, Mr. Chambers spent over 27 years working for the Centers for Medicare & Medicaid Services (CMS).
 He served as the director of the Family and Children’s Health Programs Group, responsible for national policy and operational direction of Medicaid and CHIP.
-While at CMS, Mr. Chambers also served as associate regional administrator for Medicaid in the San Francisco Regional Office and director of the Office of Intergovernmental Affairs in the Washington, DC office.
+While at CMS, Mr. Chambers also served as associate regional administrator for Medicaid in the San Francisco regional office and as director of the Office of Intergovernmental Affairs in the Washington, DC office.
 He received his bachelor’s degree from the University of Virginia.
 Mr. Chambers is a member of the Congressional Budget Office’s Panel of Health Advisers.

-Burton L. Edelstein, DDS, MPH is a board certified pediatric dentist and professor of dentistry and health policy and management at Columbia University.
-He is founding president of the Children’s Dental Health Project, a national non-profit DC-based policy organization that promotes equity in children’s oral health.
-Dr. Edelstein practiced pediatric dentistry in Connecticut and taught at the Harvard School of Dental Medicine for 21 years prior to serving as a 1996-97 Robert Wood Johnson Foundation health policy fellow in the office of U.S. Senate leader Tom Daschle with primary responsibility for the State Children’s Health Insurance Program (S-CHIP).
+Burton L. Edelstein, DDS, MPH is a board-certified pediatric dentist and professor of dentistry and health policy and management at Columbia University.
+He is founding president of the Children’s Dental Health Project, a national non-profit Washington, DC-based policy organization that promotes equity in children’s oral health.
+Dr. Edelstein practiced pediatric dentistry in Connecticut and taught at the Harvard School of Dental Medicine for 21 years prior to serving as a 1996–1997 Robert Wood Johnson Foundation health policy fellow in the office of U.S. Senate leader Tom Daschle, with primary responsibility for the State Children’s Health Insurance Program.
 Dr. Edelstein worked with the U.S. Department of Health and Human Services on its oral health initiatives from 1998 to 2001, chaired the U.S. Surgeon General’s Workshop on Children and Oral Health, and authored the child section of Oral Health in America: A Report of the Surgeon General.
-His research focuses on children’s oral health promotion and access to dental care with a particular emphasis on Medicaid and CHIP populations.
-He received his degree in dentistry from the State University of New York at Buffalo School of Dentistry, his master of public health from Harvard University School of Public Health, and completed his clinical training at Children’s Hospital Boston.
+His research focuses on children’s oral health promotion and access to dental care, with a particular emphasis on Medicaid and CHIP populations.
+He received his degree in dentistry from the State University of New York at Buffalo School of Dentistry, his master of public health from Harvard University School of Public Health, and completed his clinical training at Boston Children’s Hospital.

-Herman Gray, MD, MBA is president of Children’s Hospital of Michigan (CHM) and senior vice president of the Detroit Medical Center.
-At CHM, Dr. Gray served previously as pediatrics vice chief for Education, director of the Pediatric Residency Program, chief of staff and then chief operating officer.
-He also served as associate dean for Graduate Medical Education (GME) and vice president for GME at Wayne State University School of Medicine and the Detroit Medical Center, respectively.
+Herman Gray, MD, MBA is chief executive officer of Children’s Hospital of Michigan and vice president of pediatric health services for Vanguard Health Systems (VHS).
+At CHM, Dr. Gray served previously as pediatrics vice chief for education, director of the Pediatric Residency Program, chief of staff, and then chief operating officer.
+He also served as associate dean for graduate medical education (GME) and vice president for GME at Wayne State University School of Medicine and the Detroit Medical Center, respectively.
 Dr. Gray has also served as the chief medical consultant for the Michigan Department of Public Health Division of Children’s Special Health Care Services and as vice president and medical director of clinical affairs for Blue Care Network.
 During the 1980s, he pursued private medical practice in Detroit.
-Dr. Gray serves on the board of trustees of the National Association of Children’s Hospitals and Related Institutions, the board of trustees of the recently merged National Association of Children's Hospitals (NACHRI) and Child Health Corporation of America (CHCA) and the board of directors of the Child Health Corporation of America, now known as Children’s Hospital Association.
+Dr. Gray serves on the board of trustees of the National Association of Children’s Hospitals and the board of directors of the Child Health Corporation of America, now merged and known as Children’s Hospital Association.
 He received his medical degree from the University of Michigan in Ann Arbor, and a master of business administration from the University of Tennessee.

-Denise Henning, CNM, MSN is service line leader for women’s health at Collier Health Services, a federally qualified health center in Immokalee, Florida.
-A practicing nurse-midwife, Ms. Henning provides prenatal and gynecological care to a service population that is predominantly either uninsured or covered by Medicaid.
+Denise Henning, CNM, MSN is clinical director for women’s health at Collier Health Services, a federally qualified health center in Immokalee, Florida.
+A practicing nurse midwife, Ms. Henning provides prenatal and gynecological care to a service population that is predominantly uninsured or covered by Medicaid.
 From 2003 to 2008, she was director of clinical operations for Women’s Health Services at the Family Health Centers of Southwest Florida, where she supervised the midwifery and other clinical staff.
-Prior to this, Ms. Henning served as a certified nurse midwife in several locations in Florida and as a labor and delivery nurse in a Level III teaching hospital.
-She is president of the Midwifery Business Network and a chapter chair of the American College of Nurse Midwives.
-She received her master of science in nurse-midwifery from the University of Florida in Jacksonville and her bachelor of science in nursing from the University of Florida in Gainesville.
+Prior to this, Ms. Henning served as a certified nurse midwife in Winter Haven, Florida, and as a labor and delivery nurse in a Level III teaching hospital.
+She is a former president of the Midwifery Business Network and chair of the business section of the American College of Nurse-Midwives.
+She received her master of science in nurse midwifery from the University of Florida in Jacksonville and her bachelor of science in nursing from the University of Florida in Gainesville.
 She also holds a degree in business management from Nova University in Fort Lauderdale, Florida.

-Mark Hoyt, FSA, MAAA was the national practice leader of the Government Human Services Consulting group of Mercer Health & Benefits (H&B), LLC (prior to his retirement in 2012).
+Mark Hoyt, FSA, MAAA was the national practice leader of the Government Human Services Consulting group of Mercer Health & Benefits, LLC, until his retirement in 2012.
 This group helps states purchase health services for their Medicaid and CHIP programs and has worked with over 30 states.
-He joined Mercer in 1980 and has worked on government health care projects since 1987, including developing strategies for statewide health reform, evaluating the impact of different managed care approaches, and overseeing program design and rate analysis for Medicaid and CHIP programs.
-Mr. Hoyt is a fellow in the Society of Actuaries, a member of the American Academy of Actuaries, and the chair of the Society of Actuaries' Government Health Care Subgroup of their Social Insurance and Public Finance Section.
-He received a master of arts in mathematics from the University of California at Berkeley.
+He joined Mercer in 1980 and worked on government health care projects starting in 1987, including developing strategies for statewide health reform, evaluating the impact of different managed care approaches, and overseeing program design and rate analysis for Medicaid and CHIP programs.
+Mr. Hoyt is a fellow in the Society of Actuaries and a member of the American Academy of Actuaries.
+He received a bachelor of arts in mathematics from UCLA and a master of arts in mathematics from the University of California at Berkeley.

-Trish Riley, MS is a senior fellow and adjunct professor of health policy and management at the Muskie School of Public Service, University of Southern Maine, and was the first distinguished visiting fellow and lecturer in state health policy at George Washington University, following her tenure as director of the Maine Governor’s Office of Health Policy and Finance.
+Trish Riley, MS is a senior fellow and adjunct professor of health policy and management at the Muskie School of Public Service, University of Southern Maine, and was the first distinguished visiting fellow and lecturer in state health policy at The George Washington University, following her tenure as director of the Maine Governor’s Office of Health Policy and Finance.
 She was a principal architect of the Dirigo Health Reform Act of 2003, which was enacted to increase access, reduce costs, and improve quality of health care in Maine.
-Ms. Riley previously served as executive director of the National Academy for State Health Policy and as president of its Corporate Board.
-Under four Maine governors, she held appointed positions including executive director of the Maine Committee on Aging; director of the Bureau of Maine’s Elderly; associate deputy commissioner of health and medical services; and director of the Bureau of Medical Services, responsible for the Medicaid program, and health planning and licensure.
-Ms. Riley served on Maine’s Commission on Children’s Health, which planned the SCHIP program.
-She is a member of the Kaiser Commission on Medicaid and the Uninsured and has served as a member of the Institute of Medicine’s Subcommittee on Creating an External Environment for Quality and its Subcommittee on Maximizing the Value of Health.
-Ms. Riley has also served as a member of the board of directors of the National Committee on Quality Assurance.
+Ms. Riley previously served as executive director of the National Academy for State Health Policy and as president of its corporate board.
+Under four Maine governors, she held appointed positions including executive director of the Maine Committee on Aging, director of the Bureau of Maine’s Elderly, associate deputy commissioner of health and medical services, and director of the Bureau of Medical Services responsible for the Medicaid program and health planning and licensure.
+Ms. Riley served on Maine’s Commission on Children’s Health, which planned the S-CHIP program.
+She is a member of the Kaiser Commission on Medicaid and the Uninsured and has served as a member of the IOM’s Subcommittee on Creating an External Environment for Quality and its Subcommittee on Maximizing the Value of Health.
+Ms. Riley has also served as a member of the board of directors of the NCQA.
 She received her master of science in community development from the University of Maine.

-Steven Waldren, MD, MS is director of the Center for Health Information Technology of the American Academy of Family Physicians.
+Steven Waldren, MD, MS is senior strategist for health information technology at the American Academy of Family Physicians.
 He also serves as vice chair of the American Society for Testing Materials’ E31 Health Information Standards Committee.
-Dr. Waldren sits on several advisory boards dealing with health care information technology (health IT), and he was a past co-chair of the Physicians EHR Coalition, a group of more than 20 professional medical associations addressing issues around health IT, and past co-chair of the Ambulatory Functionality Workgroup of the Certification Commission for Health IT (CCHIT).
+Dr. Waldren sits on several advisory boards dealing with health care information technology (health IT), and he was a past co-chair of the Physicians Electronic Health Record Coalition, a group of more than 20 professional medical associations addressing issues around health IT.
 He received his medical degree from the University of Kansas School of Medicine.
 While completing a post-doctoral National Library of Medicine medical informatics fellowship, he completed a master of science in health care informatics from the University of Missouri, Columbia.
 Dr. Waldren is a co-founder in two start-ups dealing with health IT systems design: Open Health Data, Inc., and New Health Networks, LLC.